build-on-aws/bedrock-agent-txt2sql/README.md

 ### Step 1: Grant Model Access

-- We will need to grant access to the models that will be needed for our agent in Bedrock.
+- We will need to grant access to the models that will be needed for our Bedrock agent.
 Navigate to the Amazon Bedrock console, then on the left of the screen, scroll down and select “Model access”.
 On the right, select the orange “manage model access” button.

 ![Model access](Streamlit_App/images/model_access.png)